 Surrey Climate Change Partnership aims for a 40% reduction in carbon emissions by 2020 (compared to 2005) in order for Surrey to become one of the lowest carbon areas in the UK.
 By 2050, the ambition is to become a net zero carbon county, as stated in Surrey County Council's new Climate Change Strategy.

-The table below shows that between 2005 and 2018 Reigate & Banstead, Surrey and England have all reduced their carbon dioxide emissions (31%, 30% and 35% respectively).
+The table below shows that between 2005 and 2020 Reigate & Banstead, Surrey and England have all reduced their carbon dioxide emissions within this monitoring period (9.7%, 11.3%, and 11.0% respectively).